-Mother’s Day is a holiday honoring motherhood all across the world.
-This year, Mother’s Day falls on Sunday, May 12th.
-According to history.com, celebrations of mothers and motherhood can be traced back to the ancient Greeks and Romans.
+The History of Mother’s Day has heartwarming beginnings, and is a holiday honoring motherhood all across the world.
+Its now celebrated on the 2nd Sunday of May, but has been previously celebrated at many different dates and frequencies.
+According to history.com, celebrations of mothers and motherhood can be traced all the way back to the ancient Greeks and Romans, who celebrated Rhea, the Mother of Gods.

 In America, President Woodrow Wilson first signed a proclamation on May 9th, 1914 which declared the second Sunday of May as a “a public expression of our love and reverence for the mothers of our country.”
 However, Mother’s Day can date all the way back to May 10th, 1908, when copywriter Anna Jarvis created the movement that led to the proclamation.